Big Brother (British TV series) series 18: Controversy

 On Day 12, during a hostile discussion between Chanelle and Kayleigh, Chanelle knocked Kayleigh’s drink off the table in her direction, which enraged Kayleigh to the point where she made threats of physical violence, which continued after being called to the Diary Room to calm down.
 The following day she was removed from the house because of her threatening behaviour.
 Chanelle was also given a formal warning for her behaviour.

 On Day 20, housemates were given a task in which they had to put different labels with personality traits on the housemate which they thought suited them best.
 During the task, Lotan started bullying Isabelle and she said that he was a bad role model to his son, in a response to Lotan's insults towards her.
 This caused Lotan to get angry and throw his drink across the room, covering a few housemates which enraged Chanelle and Hannah.
-He then walked upstairs to the Diary Room with Tom to calm down, with many arguments were taking place in the house.
+He then walked upstairs to the Diary Room with Tom to calm down, with many arguments taking place in the house.
 Lotan then broke out of the Diary Room and returned to the house and was called back in several times, but refused.
 When returning to the Diary Room, Hannah and Deborah attempted to confront Lotan, as Ellie and Charlotte tried to intervene, which at this point security was sent into the house to defuse the situation.
 Ellie deliberately tried to provoke Hannah and Deborah into hitting her, all whilst being held back by Charlotte.
 She carried on this behaviour at the top of the stairs, screaming wildly.
 Deborah proceeded to run up the stairs to confront Ellie, as Ellie continued to provoke her by telling Hannah and Deborah repeatedly 'hit me'.
 Despite this Ellie received no formal warnings.
 Deborah then threatened to leave, but after a discussion with her sister Hannah, decided to stay.
 The next day it was revealed that Lotan had been removed from the house due to his threatening behaviour and comments made about housemate Isabelle.